-In Connecticut many jobs also depend on our strong manufacturing base.
+In Connecticut, many jobs depend on our strong manufacturing base.
 That’s why Congressman Larson has fought to support Connecticut manufacturers and is working to maintain and improve our manufacturing workforce.
-The elimination of the alternate engine program for the F-35 Joint Strike Fighter and the new manufacturing education initiative at Goodwin College are just a few examples of Congressman Larson’s recent work to strengthen manufacturing in the First Congressional District and beyond.
-From East Hartford to Torrington Congressman Larson stands in support of Connecticut’s manufacturers.
+The inclusion of additional F-35 engines and strong support for helicopters and submarines in the National Defense Authorization Act (NDAA) are just a few examples of Rep. Larson’s recent work to strengthen manufacturing in the First Congressional District and beyond.
+From East Hartford to Torrington, he stands in support of Connecticut’s manufacturers.

 More on Jobs and the Economy

-Washington – Rep. John B. Larson (CT-01) released the following statement today after voting no on H.R.
-325, the House GOPs plan to suspend the debt ceiling temporarily:
+Washington - Today, Rep. John B. Larson (CT-01) released the following statement after the House of Representatives passed H.R.
+803, the Workforce Innovation and Opportunity Act (WIOA):